sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 ### How the Internet Routes Traffic

 Previous versions of the map focused on physical infrastructure: cables and exchange points.
-However, the physical path is only half the story.
+The physical path is only half the story.
 To understand how data moves, we have to look at **BGP (Border Gateway Protocol)**.

 BGP is the protocol that distinct networks, known as **Autonomous Systems (AS)**, use to announce which IP addresses they own and how to reach them.
 If the cables are the hardware, BGP is the software that ties the Internet together.
-For a deeper dive, [Cloudflare has an excellent primer](https://www.cloudflare.com/learning/security/glossary/what-is-bgp/).
+[Cloudflare has an excellent primer](https://www.cloudflare.com/learning/security/glossary/what-is-bgp/).

 When you load a webpage, your request doesn't just "know" the path.
 Your ISP’s routers consult the global BGP routing table to decide the best next hop.
 Visualized, it looks a little bit like this: